janl99/OneDriveForBusiness-Explorer-MVC/README.md

 }
 ```
 ###Downloading files
-Asks the user for confirmation before downloading the file from OneDrive for Business
+Asks the user for confirmation before downloading the file from OneDrive for Business.
 ```javascript
 function downloadFile() {
   var selectedItem = getSelectedItem();